microsoft/WindowsAppSDK/docs/roadmap.md

 ## Road to the next release

 Our next WinAppSDK release will be version 1.5, expected to arrive in the first half of 2024 (24H1).
-In the last quarter of 2023 and going into the first half of 2024, the WinAppSDK's main goals are to become leaner and more efficient in our engineering processes and begin on an exciting new long-term journey towards supporting Cross-proc Islands.
+In the last quarter of 2023 and going into the first half of 2024, the WinAppSDK's main goals are to become leaner and more efficient in our engineering processes and begin on an exciting new long-term journey towards supporting Cross-process Islands.

 ### Upcoming features for the Windows App SDK 1.5